Wenchuan-Zhang/Patho-R1/data/ImageTextExtraction/LMBased/README.md

 3. **Cropping**

    Cropping ROIs, i.e., image regions according to the layout annotation of step 2.
-Note that annotations are based on the low-res images, so cropping positions are calculated accordingly to crop images from high-res document pages to better preserve visual detail informations.
+Note that annotations are based on the low-res images, so cropping positions are calculated accordingly to crop images from high-res document pages to better preserve visual detail information.

 4. **In-line reference extraction**